mark2357/raspberry-pi-unicorn-hat-mini-display-modes/readme.md

 ## running scripts
-There are several script that are designed to be run via the
+There are several script that are designed to be run via the command line
 ### running the project
-The module can be run by calling the auto_run.py script
+The module can be run by calling the run.py script
 ```
-python3 auto_run.py
+python3 run.py
 ```

 ### webserver only